Venmo Transaction Fees: Does Venmo Charge a Fee?

 Does Venmo charge fees?

 Although there are no Venmo fees to send money, you may be charged a 3% fee for sending a personal payment with a credit card.
-Also, if you want to cash a check instantly, you’ll be charged 1% for government and payroll checks, and 5% for all other acceptable checks, with a minimum of $5.
+Also, if you want to cash a check instantly, you’ll be charged 1% per government or payroll check, or 5% per any other acceptable checks, with a minimum of $5.

 How much does Venmo charge for instant transfer?

-Venmo instant transfers entail a 1.75% fee, ranging from $0.25 to $25, depending on the transfer amount.
-If you want to minimize your expenses, opt for a free standard transfer.
+A Venmo instant transfer fee is 1.75%, ranging from $0.25 to $25, depending on the transfer amount.
+If you want to minimize your expenses, opt for a free standard transfer instead.

 Are there Venmo fees to cash out?